performant-software/dm-2/README.md

 cp config/application.sample.yml config/application.yml
 ```

+Next, there are slightly different instructions depending on whether you intend to run DM2 in a production or development environment.

 #### Development environment

 Edit the environment variables as necessary.
 The sample values are all standard for a development environment, except for those left blank: `SECRET_KEY_BASE` should be a secure encryption key, and `SENDGRID_PASSWORD` should be a SendGrid API Key.
 For more information about these variables, see above section on [configuration variables](#configuration-variables).